secretstartups/handbook/content/handbook/acquisitions/acquisition-process/acquisition-process-communications.md

     1. Host second AMA for APJ time zones (people team in partnership with corporate development and product)
     1. Share media coverage recap with stakeholders, including in acquisition working group and e-group channels (comms team)
     1. Reach out to relevant analysts, if appropriate (analyst relations)
-    1. Either port to Gitlab or deactivate acquired company's social channels, depending on volume of followers (social team)
+    1. Either port to GitLab or deactivate acquired company's social channels, depending on volume of followers (social team)
     1. Retro of announcement and process (corporate development team)